lunahernandez/BigDataIndividualAssignments/task4/README.md

 **University:** Universidad de Las Palmas de Gran Canaria

 ## Summary of Functionality
+This project shows the process of distributed matrix multiplication using Hazelcast.
+The system is developed to run locally with nodes created in Docker containers.
+The project consists of three main Java classes, each of which provides a specific function in the distributed execution process

 ### MatrixMultiplicationNode.java
+This class initialises a new instance of Hazelcast within a node.
+It:
+- Automatically connects to the existing Hazelcast cluster.
+- Keeps the node available to receive and process tasks.
+- Represents a 'worker' node in the cluster.

 ### MatrixMultiplicationClient.java
+This class acts as a client that:
+- Generates matrix multiplication tasks by splitting the operation into smaller subtasks.
+- Sends these tasks to the nodes of the Hazelcast cluster.
+- Collects the results from the nodes and displays the final matrix.

 ### MatrixMultiplicationTask.java
+This Java class represents a matrix multiplication task.
+This task refers to a partial matrix multiplication.
+One row and one column shall be multiplied.

 ## Run the Project
 To run the project, you have to do these steps before: